cyrilletuzi/vscode-angular-schematics/README.md

 Feel free to enjoy advanced features and support a contributor at the same time! 💖

-- additional schematics (page, reactive services, unit tests,...)
+- additional schematics (page, reactive services, Material, unit tests,...)
 - advanced options (imports for standalone components, entry files exports,...)
 - legacy schematics (components with NgModules, class guards,...)
 - custom schematics in a much simpler way than with the Angular CLI